 Scott MacLennan, PhD

 Since 1997, Dr. Scott MacLennan has been Music Director at the Byng Arts Academy in the Performing and Visual Arts in Vancouver, B.C.
-He is also the Music Director of the Kwantlen Polytechnic University Wind Symphony.
+He is an adjunct professor at the University of British Columbia and has been the Music Director of the Kwantlen Polytechnic University Wind Ensemble.
 As an in-demand guest conductor, clinician, and adjudicator, he frequently works with ensembles, schools, and festivals in Western Canada, as well as having guest conducted the Vancouver Metropolitan Orchestra (2008-09) and the Saskatchewan Honour Orchestra (Saskatchewan Music Educators’ Association’s conference, 2014).
 He has conducted his award-winning ensembles in various locations throughout the United Kingdom, France, Belgium, Germany, Austria, Italy, China, the United States, and Canada.
-His ensembles have won Gold and Superior grades from every provincial and national festival that they have entered since 2002 and have performed in such notable venues as Carnegie Hall, New York, USA, and Santa Maria della Pieta (Vivaldi’s Church) in Venice, Italy.
+His ensembles have won Gold and Superior grades from every provincial, national, and international festival that they have entered since 2002 and have performed in such notable venues as Carnegie Hall, New York, USA, and Santa Maria della Pieta (Vivaldi’s Church) in Venice, Italy.

 His Ph.D. research involved studying students’ conceptions of ancillary movements (physical movements not necessary in the production of sound) in instrumental music performance.
 Dr. MacLennan’s teaching philosophy is based upon striving for musical excellence in performance as well as the education of the whole student through an embodied approach to teaching.
 Through this approach, music performance becomes so much more than just an intellectual appreciation of master works, but a re-examination of “music” as a vehicle for self and group meaning-making.
 Student engagement is increased through linking conceptual images of past experiences (physical and non-physical) with expressive musical qualities in the music being performed.
 As well, students become active participants in the decision-making process surrounding the subtle details of their artistic response, while the music director still holds overall artistic license of the music to be played.
+A summary of his research was published in the Canadian Music Educator’s Journal and can be found at: CME Journal 57-4 article.
 His dissertation can be accessed at: http://hdl.handle.net/2429/52157

 Scott and his wife Nancy live with their two children in Ladner, 30 minutes South of Vancouver.